AFV fosters projects in the Indigenous territories

-The Xingu Indigenous reservation, the first in Brazil, was created in 1960 by the famous Brazilian indigenists Orlando, Cláudio and Leonardo Villas Bôas.
-In 1989, another 39,870 square miles (103,240km²) bordering the Xingu National Park were officially declared indigenous territories after AFV, alongside Chief Raoni, spearheaded the first worldwide campaign to draw attention to the dangers of deforestation in the Amazon and the risk of extinction faced by its indigenous populations.
+The Xingu National Park also known as Xingu Indigenous Territory (TIX), which covers 10,200 square miles, was created in 1960 by the famous Brazilian Indigenists Orlando, Claudio and Leonardo Villas Boas.
+A further 45,000 square miles bordering the Xingu National Park was officially declared indigenous territory in August 1993 after AFV spearheaded alongside the tribal leader Raoni Metuktire the first worldwide campaign to draw attention to the dangers of deforestation in the Amazon and the risk of extinction faced by its indigenous populations.

-With the support of the Brazilian government and alongside 12 sister organizations, AFV raised funds to demarcarte the boundaries of this new indigenous territory the size of Greece, one of the largest rainforest reserves on the planet with a surface of 50,193 square miles (130,000km²).
+With the support of the Brazilian government and 12 sister organizations, AFV raised the necessary funds to demarcarte the boundaries of this new indigenous territory bordering the Xingu National Park, thus creating, with an overall area of over 55,000 square miles, one of the largest continuous rainforest reserves on the planet.

-The Kayapo territory encompasses approximately 39,870 square miles (103,240 km²), a territory bigger than South Korea.
+The Kayapo territory encompasses approximately 45,000 square miles, a territory bigger than Cuba.
 It includes many villages, most of which are located near the banks of the Xingu river.
 Its population is estimated to be around 7,300 people.
 Their social organization, ritual life and cosmology are rich and complex.

 Xingu Indigenous Territory